 Generation after generation of the Dukes of Devonshire filled the family nest with priceless works of art.
 After World War II, it turned out that the estate was burdened with 7 million pounds of debt, and a significant part of the meeting had to be auctioned off.
 At present, the content of Chatsworth House is funded by attracting tourists and renting out territory for the filming of films and TV shows (of the latter “Pride and Prejudice”, “Duchess”, “Wolfman”, and “Crown”).

 Breakfast at the hotel.
 Moving to the city of York - the most charming cathedral city of medieval England, the city of the Vikings, built on the ruins of the capital of the northern province of the Roman Empire.
-It is famous for its cathedral - it is the largest early Gothic church in Northern Europe, a repository of magnificent artistic treasures, but the main treasure of the cathedral is the largest collection of medieval stained glass windows in Britain.
+It is famous for its cathedral - it is the largest early Gothic church in Northern Europe, a repository of magnificent artistic treasures.
 You will take a walk along the unique walls of York of the XI century, which is like a journey through a museum of medieval culture and visit the famous Shambles Street.
 You can also visit the Viking Museum and Clifford Towers, where more than 100 people were burned alive during times of persecution of the Jews.
 Visiting Alnwick Castle - a castle in the north of England in Northumberland County near the southern borders of Scotland, the main residence of the Duke of Northumberland.
 Moving to Scotland across the official border, marked by a huge boulder, which traditionally must have a bagpiper guarding the integrity of ancient Alba.

 The main symbol of the city is the Cathedral, whose construction began in the 13th century and lasted more than 400 years.
 It was erected on the site of a small Christian church, because of the lengthy construction of the cathedral is a mixture of various architectural directions.
 The Vikings had a great influence on the history and development of the city, today a museum called Yorvik-Viking Center will tell about those difficult times for the British Isles